 As the design life of the current defences is limited and sea level rise occurs continuously, there is significant actual risk of flooding today increases year on year.
 Sea level rise due to climate change means that, during the lifetime of a home built today, some areas of Jaywick Sands will see over 3m of floodwater above ground level in a design flood event of 0.5% AEP.
-The primary risk is from over-topping of the sea wall, but breach events - similar to the 1953 flood, where the counterwall to the east of Jaywick Sands failed - could also result in similar levels of flood water.
-This represents a serious risk to life as well as to property, as in a breach scenario there is very little time to evacuate.
-Due to the topography of Jaywick Sands, flooding spreads quickly and to considerable depths once defences are overtopped or breached.
+The primary risk is from over-topping of the sea wall, but breach events - similar to the 1953 flood, where the

 Fig. 64.
-Photograph of flooding along Golf Page 30ad in 1953.
+Photograph of flooding along Golf Green Road in 1953.